Flipping between buying airline tickets or airline points right now? I might have a solution. Read on for my Dollar Flight Club Review 2021.

 The pandemic has hit people in different ways.
 Many have lost someone.
 Many more have lost their jobs.
 If you are in the fortunate situation where you have an income and are spending less thanks to being cooped up in your home, consider signing up for credit cards that offer bonus points or flat out buying airline points where available if the offer is too good to pass up.

 Like airlines trying to ensure they have some sort of income through crazy seat sales, reward programs are fighting to retain members as well.
-As mentioned yesterday, Aeroplan is offering a ridiculous 115% bonus points to celebrate their new option to purchase points.
 Many credit card companies are waiving annual fees on their premium products.
 Others are extending the minimum buy to allow members more time to collect the signup bonus offers.
 This is the case with American Express in the USA right now.
 I hope to see the same in Canada soon.

 With these incentives, now is a good time to capitalize through credit card bonus offers.

 Earn Now, Fly Later